sluukkonen/possu/README.md

 ## Features & Goals

-- A Promise-based API
+- A Promise-based API which aims to make common operations as easy as possible
 - Write raw SQL easily & safely with tagged template strings
-- Make common operations like selecting a single row or a single column easy
+- Supports nested queries
 - Transaction handling

 ## TODO: